QuantumDove/QuantumDove/README.md

     $ cmake .
     $ make

-With this the example "step-0" is built and linked against gubbins.
+With this the example "step-0" is built and linked against QuantumDove.